Urgent situation? We prioritize time-sensitive cases. Email or text us today.

 Do I need a lawyer for a College of Charleston conduct hearing?

 In most cases, no. College of Charleston's Office of the Dean of Students / Honor Board follows university policy, not the legal system.
 What you need is someone who understands how CofC's specific process works and can help you prepare an effective case.
-AdvocatED brings deep, specialized expertise in these processes, often more than general practice attorneys, at a fraction of the cost.
+An education advocate typically provides stronger, more targeted guidance than a general-practice attorney because the governing body of rules here is university policy, not criminal or civil procedure.
+AdvocatED brings deep, specialized expertise in these processes at a fraction of a law firm's cost.

 How quickly do I need to act after receiving a notice from Office of the Dean of Students / Honor Board?

 Immediately.
-College of Charleston sets strict deadlines for responding to allegations and filing appeals.
-Missing these windows eliminates your options.
+College of Charleston sets strict deadlines for responding to allegations and filing appeals, often 5 to 10 business days from the date of the notice.
+Missing these windows eliminates procedural options that are otherwise available.
 Contact AdvocatED as soon as you receive any notice.

 Can AdvocatED attend my CofC hearing with me?

 Most schools, including College of Charleston, allow students to bring an advisor to conduct hearings.
-We'll confirm exactly what CofC's current policy permits and advise on how to have expert guidance in your corner, whether at the hearing or through intensive pre-hearing preparation.
+We will confirm exactly what CofC's current policy permits and advise on how to have expert guidance in your corner, whether that means sitting with you at the hearing, preparing your opening statement, or conducting intensive pre-hearing preparation around the specific evidence in your case.

 What if I already had my hearing and received an unfavorable decision?

 You likely still have appeal rights.
 College of Charleston's appeals process allows students to contest decisions on grounds including procedural error, new evidence, and disproportionate sanction.
-Contact us immediately, appeal windows are short.
+Contact us immediately, appeal windows are short, often 5 to 10 business days, and the grounds available differ by school.

 Facing a CofC Conduct Issue?